AELE LAW LIBRARY OF CASE SUMMARIES:

 account to pay previously-ordered restitution.
 Under prior federal precedent,

-were ongoing in the state courts.
-Forcing him to work during that time
+ongoing in the state courts.
+Forcing him to work during that time therefore did

-fact that, as a barber school student in a vocational training program,
+that, as a barber school student in a vocational training program, he was

-he was eligible to receive good time credits, but not pay, while other
+eligible to receive good time credits, but not pay, while other inmates

-inmates enrolled in a culinary arts program were both paid and eligible
+enrolled in a culinary arts program were both paid and eligible to receive a

-to receive a greater number of good time credits.
-There is no federally
+greater number of good time credits.
+There is no federally protected due

-protected due process right to compensation for prisoners in such vocational
+process right to compensation for prisoners in such vocational training

-training programs, and there was no evidence that the plaintiff prisoner
+programs, and there was no evidence that the plaintiff prisoner was unfairly

-was unfairly denied participation in other prison activities through which
+denied participation in other prison activities through which he might have

 Federal appeals court disagrees with trial